 I am Adrian Hardy – Chair of the Governors since 2004, a member of the governing body since 1995.
 My two daughters attended Standish High School.
 I have been proud to be associated with the school, notably over the last decade in which I have led the appointment process for both Lynne Fox and Hugh Crossan, headteachers who have led the school to achieve its current outstanding exam results.
 I am also chair of the governors at a primary school in Leigh, and was chair at Pembec prior to its closure in 2011.
 I see my role as Chair being an enabling one, assisting each member of the governing body to play as full a part as their time commitments allow, and working in support of the Head and the Senior Leadership Team whilst also providing robust questioning of their work in the school so that we can be seen to discharge the role that Ofsted has placed upon us.

 I have worked in Wigan for 35 years and been retired for the last six, which has enabled me to spend more time in my role as a governor.
 I originate from Gloucester but have lived in Standish for 33 years now and in the Wigan area for 40 years.

-Andrew Holliday, Community Governor
+Rev. Andrew Holliday, Co-opted Governor